wp-plugins/comments-leaderboard/readme.txt

 == Description ==

-The Comments Leaderboard was carefully designed to add a new twist to rewarding the top commentators on your blog and create a more addicting comment experience for your readers.
+The [The Comments Leaderboard](https://kolakube.com/comments-leaderboard/) was carefully designed to add a new twist to rewarding the top commentators on your blog and create a more addicting comment experience for your readers.

 Each month, the 5 most active commenters throughout your blog will be listed and ranked from most comments posted to the least.